 Stop Mandated Coverage of Harmful IVF Practices

-Senate File 1704 and House File 1658 will mandate that health insurance plans, including those provided by religious organizations, cover unethical infertility interventions.
+A bill that would mandate health insurance plans, including those provided by religious organizations, to cover unethical infertility interventions continues to gain traction in Minnesota.

 The legislation is broad in scope, requiring coverage of testing and treatment of infertility but also interventions that remove the conception of the child from the union of his or her biological parents, such as in vitro fertilization.